Canada unveils hydrogen strategy to kick-start clean fuel industry

 Environmental groups want "green" hydrogen, which uses renewable sources of electricity, to be prioritized.

+The province of Quebec, which has abundant hydroelectric resources and potential to become a major "green" hydrogen producer, was not consulted on the federal plan and is working on its own hydrogen strategy, a spokeswoman for the Quebec Minister of Energy and Natural Resources told Reuters.

+However, a spokesman for Minister O'Regan said officials from National Resources Canada did engage directly with Quebec officials on the hydrogen strategy.

-Environment and Climate Change Minister Jonathan Wilkinson said even "blue" hydrogen would lower emissions and was not a fossil fuel subsidy.
+Federal Environment and Climate Change Minister Jonathan Wilkinson said even "blue" hydrogen would lower emissions and was not a fossil fuel subsidy.

-Countries globally are using hydrogen to replace traditional fossil fuels.
-In Canada, it could be used as transportation fuel and to power industries including cement, steel, resource extraction and mining, O'Regan said.

 ($1 = 1.2752 Canadian dollars)